alestor123/shofar/README.md

 ## 🗂️ Dossier Report Endpoint

 The `/api/v1/dossier` endpoint generates a simple, static event dossier report based on provided input.
-This feature is a proof of concept and does not use AI or LLMs.
-The report is generated using a template and basic data aggregation.
+This feature is a proof of concept.

 **Example usage:**